wmdrthr/advent-of-code/README.md

 hardware.

 This repository contains solutions to Advent of Code, organized by year.
-Refer to each year's README for more details.
+Refer to each year's README for more details (the solutions for the current year are in [a branch](https://github.com/wmdrthr/advent-of-code/tree/AOC/2021/2021)).